Rokasl/CS408_project/report/source/12_chapter_5.md

 **Abstract machine**

 * To store stack frames in chunks of frames, where only the top frame of a given chunk could potentially handle a command.
-This would skip checking all frames, which tags are not equal to "arg", therefore improving performance.
+When searching for a command's handler this method would allow to jump through frames, which tags are not equal to "arg", therefore improving performance and efficiency.
+This improvement is based on concepts described in "Proceedings of the 1st International Workshop on Type-Driven Development" [@Chunks1];

+* Add string concatenation and built-in web feature support.

 **Compiler**

 * Current state of JavaScript type definitions are not enforced by the compiler; so compiler trusts the programmer to encode them correctly.
-The improvement would be to enforce types with Haskell data structures, thus minimizing the risk of bugs in production.
+The improvement would be to enforce types with Haskell data structures, thus minimizing the risk of bugs in production;

-* To change pattern matching procedures from "match-this-or-bust" [@Match-bust] to building a tree of switches described in "Functional Programming and Computer Architecture" [@Tree-switching], in order to increase efficiency.
+* To change pattern matching procedures from "match-this-or-bust" [@Match-bust] to building a tree of switches described in "Functional Programming and Computer Architecture" [@Tree-switching], in order to increase efficiency;

+* Implement string concatenation support.